Women's Baltic Football League

-The Women's Baltic Football League is an international women's football confronting the two top teams in Estonia's Meistriliiga, Latvia's Sieviešu Ligas and Lithuania's A Lyga within a round robin format, with no fixtures between both teams from each country.
-It was revived in 2017, and played from June to September.
+The Women's Baltic Football League is an international women's football league confronting the two top teams in Estonia's Meistriliiga, Latvia's Sieviešu Ligas and Lithuania's A Lyga within a round robin format, with no fixtures between both teams from each country.
+The reigning champions are Latvian Riga FC, who defeated Lithuanian MFA Žalgiris-MRU in the 2025 final.

 The tournament was also held in 1990's and then later in 2005–2010 with various rules.

-Current champions are Estonian FC Flora, who won Latvian SFK Riga in the 2024 final.
+It was then revived in 2017.